-A common abnormal heart rhythm where the atrial chambers (upper chambers of the heart) beat too fast and that are out of sync with the ventricles.
+A common abnormal heart rhythm where the atrial chambers (upper chambers of the heart) beat too fast and thus are out of sync with the ventricles.

-Beta-blockers decrease the activity of heart mostly by blocking hormones like adrenaline.
+Beta-blockers decrease the activity of the heart mostly by blocking receptors for hormones like adrenaline.

 A blood clot is the aggregation of blood cells triggered by the activation of thrombin.